Welcome to RAF Air UK

 Familiarize yourself well with your new home, the squadron's homebase.

-XI.
-Learn how to setup DATALINK for Squadron flights.
+X. Learn how to setup DATALINK for Squadron flights.

 - DATALINK is a useful tool for passing information to other pilots as well as general awareness of their position.
 It is necessary to be able to set it up properly to avoid confusion during a flight.

-XII.
+XI.
 Familiarize yourself with the concept of booking a flight and filing a PIREP after a flight.

 - In the RAFAIR, all members log the flights to keep track of their flight hours.
 The process is started with booking a flight in the main menu – Flights/Find a flight.
 Either find a flight with your name, or a spare one and press “Add to Bid”.
 Afterwards, you can file a PIREPdocumenting the flights hours, fuel, short description etc. For more information, refer to the documents describing booking a flight andfiling a PIREP in more detail.

-XIII.
+XII.
 Initiate your basic weapon training.

 - Every pilot of an active Squadron must be able to carry out basic weapon deployment in order to be combat mission ready.
 It is essential to carry out the following training missions in a reasonable timeframe and submit the tracks.
 The leader of the squadron assesses the members’ capability by reviewing tracks the members submit and registers their progress.
+Just contact any of the QFIs by posting in the Training Flights thread, and we'll arrange things for you.

-XIV.
+XIII.
 Recommended reading.

 Regardless of our experience within the simulator, we never stop learning.
 Here is a collection of documents on some essential procedures we have created in the RAFAIR.
 Do not worry, you are not expected to have a firm grasp on them immediately, but read them along the way as you are comfortable with acquiring more knowledge.